Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 Carroll indicated at the end of the year he basically hopes to bring back the same crew, including Kendricks, the only free agent.

-Kendricks, though, suffered an ACL injury on Dec.
-29 and also is set to be sentenced later this month on an insider trading charge.
-At the least, the team will finally have clarity on his legal situation (assuming there isn’t another delay) before the free agent signing period begins March 18.
+Kendricks, though, suffered an ACL injury Dec.
+29 and also is set to be sentenced later this month on an insider-trading charge.
+At the least, the team will finally have clarity on his legal situation (assuming there isn’t another delay) before the free-agent signing period begins March 18.

 “I hope that we’ll get him back and get him back with us,’’ Carroll said after Kendricks was injured.
 “Look forward for that.”